CodinGame/monaco-vscode-api/README.md

 ### Loading vsix file

-VSCode extension are bundled as vsix files.
+VSCode extensions are bundled as vsix files.
 This library publishes a rollup plugin (vite-compatible) that allows to load a vsix file.

 - rollup/vite config: